BhaveshWagh/Learning_JavaScript/Interview-Questions.md

 ```

 ## 11.3 Local Scope

+> When a variable is defined within a function or block, it has a local scope.
+This means that it can only be accessed within that function or block.

 > Any variables or functions declared inside a function have local/function scope, which means that all the variables and functions declared inside a function, can be accessed from within the function and not outside of it.